“O to see a dragon birth.

 Her name will be BlackHeart, for she carries the heart of our kind through a dark era, Rork answered.

 Rork wrapped his wings around the young dragon.
 His thoughts became full of worry as he said this because he knew he would have to leave the hatchling soon.
 Most young red wyrmlings could fend for themselves after hatching, he felt uneasy concerning BlackHeart.
-Times had changed and Gori’s men would burn forests
+Times had changed, and Gori’s men would burn forests to hunt her down if they left her alone again.
+He stood up and shook his wings in attempt to shake his thoughts away.

 BlackHeart cooed as she attempted to stand.
 Her legs wobbled at first but soon she stood.
-She cooed again and mimicked her father by spreading and shaking her tiny thin wings.
+She cooed again and mimicked her father.
+She first spread her tiny thin wings and then shook them.
 Rork leaned over the hatchling and nuzzled her.
 He then picked her up in his enormous jaws, wings spread he carried her and placed her on the steep cliff ledge of the cave entrance.

 Look, my dear BlackHeart out there is the whole world.